box/developer.box.com/content/guides/api-calls/suppress-notifications.md

 # Suppress Notifications

-For some API calls, email and webhook notifications can be prevented by including a `box-notifications: off` header with the API call.
+For some API calls, you can block email and webhook notifications by including a `box-notifications: off` header with the API call.

 <Tabs>